CiscoDevNet/intersight-go/docs/AssetTarget.md

 `func (o *AssetTarget) UnsetAssist()`

 UnsetAssist ensures that no value is present for Assist, not even an explicit nil
+### GetCustomPermissionResources

+`func (o *AssetTarget) GetCustomPermissionResources() []MoBaseMoRelationship`

+GetCustomPermissionResources returns the CustomPermissionResources field if non-nil, zero value otherwise.

+### GetCustomPermissionResourcesOk

+`func (o *AssetTarget) GetCustomPermissionResourcesOk() (*[]MoBaseMoRelationship, bool)`

+GetCustomPermissionResourcesOk returns a tuple with the CustomPermissionResources field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomPermissionResources

+`func (o *AssetTarget) SetCustomPermissionResources(v []MoBaseMoRelationship)`

+SetCustomPermissionResources sets CustomPermissionResources field to given value.

+### HasCustomPermissionResources

+`func (o *AssetTarget) HasCustomPermissionResources() bool`

+HasCustomPermissionResources returns a boolean if a field has been set.

+### SetCustomPermissionResourcesNil

+`func (o *AssetTarget) SetCustomPermissionResourcesNil(b bool)`

+ SetCustomPermissionResourcesNil sets the value for CustomPermissionResources to be an explicit nil

+### UnsetCustomPermissionResources
+`func (o *AssetTarget) UnsetCustomPermissionResources()`

+UnsetCustomPermissionResources ensures that no value is present for CustomPermissionResources, not even an explicit nil
 ### GetRegisteredDevice

 `func (o *AssetTarget) GetRegisteredDevice() AssetDeviceRegistrationRelationship`